JarekSopinski/TIL/Testing/react-testing-library.md

 ### Using findBy on async tests

-When you are waiting for someting to appear asynchronously on the page, you must use
+When you are waiting for something to appear asynchronously on the page, you must use

     await findBy